 Step 1: Get the FREE Pattern

 You will need a basic pattern for beginner foundation paper piecing.
 I’ve created a simple Log Cabin FPP Template that you can download for free.
-To receive my FREE 3″ FPP Log Cabin Template, add your email in the box below, and it will come straight to your inbox.
+Click the pink button below to receive my FREE 3″ FPP Log Cabin Template.

 Step 2: Preparations for FPP

 Note: If this is your first time doing an FPP project, you may want to label each number with the color of fabric you plan to place there.

 - Lower your stitch length to 1.5mm.
 If using computer paper, you may need to lower it to 1mm.

 - Use a dedicated sewing machine needle for sewing on paper.
 Once you’ve finished this project, label it and save it for your next FPP project.

 - Print the FPP template and trim away the excess paper, leaving a slightly larger margin around the dotted line.
 This gives you a 1/4″ seam allowance on your finished block.

 Pro Tip: For trimming, be sure to use scissors or a rotary cutter dedicated to trimming paper.
 Several companies make inexpensive rotary cutters in different colors and this is a great way to have one dedicated for paper use only.

 - Notice that each section of the pattern is labeled with numbers.
 These numbers indicate the order that the fabric is going to be sewn down.

 - Beginning with section #1, line up a piece of fabric slightly larger than this area.
 Place the wrong side of the fabric facing the back of the printed template and pin in place.